 Children can also develop palmar erythema due to a genetic predisposition.

-Some people may find that their hands feel a bit warmer but are not irritated or swollen.
-The condition can spread to the fingers, but will not spread to any other part of the body.
+Some people may find that their hands feel warmer but are not irritated or swollen.
+The condition can spread to the fingers but will not apply to any other body part.

 Other symptoms may appear on the body depending on the underlying condition, but palmar erythema usually does not cause additional symptoms.